ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 In order to address this problem, the aggregators engage in a secure, multi-party computation specified by the chosen VDAF
 {{?I-D.draft-cfrg-patton-vdaf}} in order to prepare a report for aggregation.
-At the beginning of this computation, each aggregator is in posession of an input share uploaded by the client.
+At the beginning of this computation, each aggregator is in possession of an input share uploaded by the client.
 At the end of the computation, each aggregator is in posession of either an "output share" that is ready to be aggregated or an indication that a valid output share could not be recovered.